Pasupathy: Career

-He got his first major recognised role in Virumaandi as Kothaala Thevar.
-He later began appearing in negative roles in a number of films such as Dhool, Sullan, Madhurey and Thirupaachi.
-He later branched out into comedy with Mumbai Xpress and Majaa.
-His first lead role was in the National Film Award winning film Veyyil.
-He further played lead roles in Raman Thediya Seethai, in which he appeared as a blind radio jockey, and Kuselan in which he was seen as a village barber.
-In Aravaan, a period-based action drama, he played Kombhoodhi, the warrior head of a village in the 18th century, for which he had trained at the gym for six months.
+He further played lead roles in Raman Thediya Seethai (2008), in which he appeared as a blind radio jockey, and Kuselan in which he was seen as a village barber.
+In Aravaan (2012), a period-based action drama, he played Kombhoodhi, the warrior head of a village in the 18th century, for which he had trained at the gym for six months.
+He appeared in different roles in many hit films.
+His performances in supporting characters, mostly as an antagonist, were appreciated most of the time by the audiences.